 Valley Health offers comprehensive addiction treatment and recovery services at the Hurricane and Highlawn health centers.
-All patients are individually assessed to develop the most appropriate plan of care to achieve their recovery goals.
+Our providers assess each patient individually and develop the most appropriate plan of care to achieve their recovery goals.

 - Same-day appointments to begin treatment